 Over a few weeks, I did a lot of soul-searching, researching, discussing experiences with other homeschool parents, and had a serious discussion with our oldest.
 After I received a medical diagnosis and treatment, we took a leap of faith and planned to begin homeschooling for the next school year.
 All four of us went into homeschooling with the agreement that we would take it year by year.
 Each May, we would evaluate everyone’s progress, needs, and experiences to determine the next school year plan.

 Homeschooling has been a change that we ALL have had to adjust to.
 Overall the experience has left all with no plans to return to traditional school anytime soon.
 The constant rush to be somewhere is almost nonexistent, the kid’s love for learning new things is astonishing, sleep is no longer always in need, and my patience levels are continually growing.

 So there you have it, the long story of how homeschooling came into our lives.
-Even if you are not a teacher, have never considered homeschooling, or are unsure where to start, I hope that my story is a testament that homeschool is possible for your family.
+If you aren’t a teacher, never considered homeschooling before, or are not sure where to start, I hope that my story is a testament that homeschool is possible for your family.
 I recognize that all families are different and homeschool may not be the path for you.
 I encourage you to advocate for your children’s education and take back time for you and your family.

 I would love to hear why you are considering homeschool, and feel free to ask any questions.
 Please share in the comments below.

 Free Black & White Wall Art